-The 2021-2022 goals of the Urban Forestry program are to:
+The 2023-2024 goals of the Urban Forestry program are to:

-- Preserve existing trees and continue planning, maintenance and operating principles that improve canopy health. - Restore canopy-deficient areas through tree planting to provide equitable distribution of urban forest benefits to all Vancouver residents. - Promote an urban forest stewardship ethic within the community through education and community outreach. - Adhere to The Vancouver Way and establish Urban Forestry as a leader in Pacific Northwest municipal forest management.
+• Preserve existing trees and continue planning, maintenance and operating principles that improve canopy health.

+• Restore canopy-deficient areas through tree planting to provide equitable distribution of urban forest benefits to all Vancouver residents.

+• Promote an urban forest stewardship ethic within the community through education and community outreach.

+• Adhere to the City of Vancouver operating principles and establish Urban Forestry as a leader in Pacific Northwest municipal forest management.